Blast Theory

-Blast Theory is a Portslade-based artists' group, whose work mixes interactive media, digital broadcasting and live performance.
+Blast Theory is an artists' group that specializes in work that mixes interactive media, digital broadcasting and live performance.

 Biography

 The group was founded in 1991 by Matt Adams, Niki Jewett, Will Kittow and Ju Row Farr.
-The group is currently led by Matt Adams, Ju Row Farr and Nick Tandavanitj.
-Other members include the film maker John Hardwick and performer Jamie Iddon.
+The group is currently led by Matt Adams and Nick Tandavanitj.
+Ju Row Farr left her leadership role in 2023.
+Other members include the film maker, John Hardwick, and the late performer Jamie Iddon.
 Over its history, Blast Theory's work has explored interactivity and the social and political aspects of technology through a multitude of forms – using performance, installation, video, mobile and online technologies.

-Currently based at their studios in Portslade, Blast Theory tours nationally and internationally, working with a number of Associate Artists on different projects.
+Currently based at their studios in Portslade, Blast Theory shows work nationally and internationally, working with a number of Associate Artists on different projects.
 The group has collaborated with The University of Nottingham's Mixed Reality Lab since 1998.
 Works created collaboratively with the MRL include Desert Rain (1999), Can You See Me Now?
 (2001) and Rider Spoke (2007).

 Blast Theory's work has been shown at NTT InterCommunication Center (ICC) in Tokyo, the Chicago Museum of Contemporary Art, Sydney Biennale, National Museum in Taiwan, Hebbel Theater in Berlin, Basel Art Fair, Dutch Electronic Arts Festival, Sónar Festival in Barcelona, and Palestine International Video Festival.
-Recent commissions include You Get Me (2008) at the Royal Opera House, Covent Garden, for Deloitte Ignite '08, and Ulrike and Eamon Compliant (2009) for the De La Warr Pavilion at the 53rd Venice Biennale.
+Commissions include You Get Me (2008) at the Royal Opera House, Covent Garden; Ulrike and Eamon Compliant (2009) for the De La Warr Pavilion at the 53rd Venice Biennale; Spit Spreads Death: The Parade (2019) for the Mütter Museum in Philadelphia and We Cut Through Dust (2023) for the Manchester International Festival.

 In 2015 the group launched Karen, an app that psychologically profiles the user.

 Approach

 Blast Theory's artists describe their work as collaborative and interdisciplinary.
-With early works such as Gunmen Kill Three (1991) and Chemical Wedding (1994) fitting more in the category of live and performance art, Desert Rain (1999) saw a shift towards work that aims to question performativity, site and presence.
+Their practice mixes games design, interaction design, installation and performance.

-Works such as Can You See Me Now?
-(2001), a game of chase through real and virtual city streets, have seen Blast Theory mix video games and performance, with Can You See Me Now? and You Get Me (2008) being open to a worldwide audience via the internet.
+Early works such as Gunmen Kill Three (1991) and Chemical Wedding (1994) fitted more in the category of live and performance art.
+Kidnap (1998) was a lottery inspired by the Spanner Trial in which participants paid for a chance to be kidnapped by the group.
+It was presented via video streaming.

-Recent work uses mobile technologies such as text messaging, MMS messaging and 3G phones with the aim of "exploring how technology might be considered to create new cultural spaces in which the work is customised and personalised for each participant".
+Desert Rain (1999) was a large scale virtual reality game that saw a shift towards work that questions performativity, site and presence.
+Blast Theory were pioneers in location based art and mixed reality with works such as Can You See Me Now?
+(2001) and Uncle Roy All Around You (2003).